julian10m/julian10m.github.io/_posts/2021-03-04-Linear-Polynomial-Regression.md

+---
+layout: post
+title: Linear and Polynomial Regression
+---

+Linear and polynomial regression are supervised machine learning algorithms used to estimate the values of a continuous response/target variable $y$.

 ## Linear Regression

-Linear regression is a supervised machine learning algorithm used to estimate the values of a continuous response/target variable $y$.
-To obtain the estimate $\hat{y} of $y$, given a sample $x$ with $n$ features, the model simply proposes to linearly combine the $n$ components of $x$
+To obtain the estimate $\hat{y}$ of $y$, given a sample $x$ with $n$ features, the model simply proposes to linearly combine the $n$ components of $x$

 $$\hat{y} = w^\intercal x + b = w_1 x_1 + w_2 x_2 + \ldots + w_n x_n + b$$